loopat/CarND-Term3-P1-Path-Planning-Project-master/writeup.md

 - Handling

- In order to generate path planning points, a spline function will be used and 5 points are used to obtaine the spline function.
+ In order to generate path planning points, a spline function will be used and 5 points are used to obtain the spline function.

- The 5 points are 2 points in the previous path and 3 points we defined which's distance with our car are 30ms, 60ms, 90ms.
+ The 5 points are 2 points in the previous path and 3 points we defined which's distance to our car are 30ms, 60ms, 90ms.

  We transmit the 5 points to the local coordinates, and then spline was used.
 I had added *#include "spline.h"* in line 10.
 Based on the 5 points and *tk::spline*, we can get the spline function which defined in the code as *s*.

  As we hand got the spline function *s*, we can use it to generate the path planning points.
 Using spline will make the path smoothly.
 Here, another thing to make the path smoothly is that the previous path points are used.

- After the path planing points had been obtained, these points shall be transmit to global coordinates.
+ After the path planing points had been obtained, these points shall be transmitted to global coordinates.
 At last, these points are push back into the vector *next_x_vals* and *next_y_vals*.

 - Outputs